 Can I Change my PCP?

-You can change your PCP at any time, except if you are hospitalized or in the 2nd or 3rd trimester of pregnancy.
+Of course!
+You can change your PCP or medical group/IPA at any time unless you are hospitalized or in the 2nd or 3rd trimester of pregnancy.

-Call BCBSTX Customer Service at the number listed on your BCBSTX member ID card.
+- To change to a different medical group: call the Customer Service number on your BCBSTX member ID card.